 Ancient India was one of the earliest issuers of coins as currency in the world.
 The earliest coins were made of silver and were of a standard weight, but they had irregular shapes and varied markings.

 The modern rupee is a descendant of the rupiya issued by Sher Shah Suri in 1540, which remained in use during the Mughal period, Maratha period, and British colonization.
 Even when the British East India Company set up shop in India in the 1600s, Sher Shah’s silver rupiya remained popular.
-Despite many attempts by the British to introduce the sterling pound in India, the rupiya grew in popularity and was even exported as a currency to other British colonies.
+Despite many attempts by the British to introduce the pound sterling in India, the rupiya grew in popularity and was even exported as a currency to other British colonies.

 4. Rupees are printed in 15 different languages.